KosinskiLab/AlphaPulldown/example_2.md

 #qos sets priority
 #SBATCH --qos=low

-#SBATCH -p gpu
+#SBATCH -p gpu-el8
-#lower end GPUs might be sufficient for pairwise screens:
+#You might want to use a higher-end card in case higher oligomeric state get big:
-#SBATCH -C "gpu=2080Ti|gpu=3090"
+#SBATCH -C "gpu=A40|gpu=A100"

 #Reserve the entire GPU so no-one else slows you down
 #SBATCH --gres=gpu:1